 There you have it!
-Through modern technology we've made white flour almost as healthy as eating cardboard, but it has a self-life of 10 years or more.
+Through modern technology, we’ve made white flour almost as healthy as eating cardboard, but it has a shelf-life of 10 years or more.
 So should you store it?
 If you don’t have a wheat grinder and you are new to prepping storing 20lbs of white flour is probably not a bad idea.
-That flour can get you through any short term disaster.
+That flour can get you through any short-term disaster.
 However, I would put all of my prep money toward a grinder and then make glue or play dough out of that 20lbs of white flour when you have obtained a wheat grinder.
 I do not store white flour for my family.

 I always hope that you are eating what you store and storing what you eat.
 I pray you are eating whole wheat flour.
 However, please do not store whole wheat flour!
 Since the brand and the germ are not removed the flour has oil from those parts of the kernel and will go rancid rather quickly.

 As a matter of fact, it is not recommended that you grind your wheat berries until you are ready to use them unless you store the freshly ground whole wheat flour in the freezer.
 If you have purchased whole wheat flour from the store and thought it had an awful taste chances are that you got some flour that had already begun to go rancid.
 It actually happens more than you think.
 I’ve picked up several bags that were already starting to go bad.

 Once you get the hang of grinding your own wheat you should consider sprouting your wheat first for maximum nutrition.